fkyprianou/deved-platform/content/blog/en/using-vonage-with-mongodb-atlas-part-1.md

 * [MongoDB Account](https://www.mongodb.com/cloud/atlas/register)
 * [Vonage Developer Account](https://developer.vonage.com/sign-up)
 * [Realm CLI](https://www.mongodb.com/docs/atlas/app-services/cli/) - A command line application that makes it easier to manage App Services in MongoDB Realm
-* Node.js 16+ - Node.js is an open-source, cross-platform JavaScript runtime environment.
+* [Node.js](https://nodejs.org/) 16+ - Node.js is an open-source, cross-platform JavaScript runtime environment.

 ## Set up a Vonage Application

-Our Messages, Verify, and In-App Messaging APIs are all backed by a Vonage Application, which is a set of configuration data that can be grouped together.
+Our Messages, Verify, and In-App Messaging APIs are all backed by a Vonage Application, a set of configuration data that can be grouped.
 Once you have signed into your developer account, go to the Applications page and [create a new application](https://dashboard.nexmo.com/applications/new).
-Give your application a name like **MongoDB Demo**, and then click **Generate Public and Private key**.
+Give your application a name like **MongoDB Demo**, then click **Generate Public and Private key**.
 This will create the authentication keys we will use in the SDKs.

 ![Creating a Vonage application](/content/blog/using-vonage-with-mongodb-atlas-part-1/0001-new-app-name.png "Name and Secret Keys")

-Now scroll down and we can turn a few different capabilities.
+Now scroll down, and we can turn a few different capabilities.
 We will need **Messages**, **RTC (In-app voice & messaging)**, and the **Meetings API**.
-Toggle each of those capabilities on. **Messages** and **RTC** needs a few callback URLs that we will not utilize for the moment, so just enter `https://example.com` for those handfuls of URLs that are required. **Meetings** can stay blank.
-Once that's all done, click on "Generate new application".
+Toggle each of those capabilities on. **Messages** and **RTC** needs a few callback URLs that we will not utilize for the moment, so enter `https://example.com` for those handfuls of URLs that are required. **Meetings** can stay blank.
+Once that's all done, click on "Generate new application."

 ![Messages API Capability](/content/blog/using-vonage-with-mongodb-atlas-part-1/0002-messages-api.png "Messages API Capability")